AntennaPod/AntennaPod/README.md

 </a>
 [AntennaPod on fdroid.org](http://f-droid.org/repository/browse/?fdcategory=Multimedia&fdid=de.danoeh.antennapod&fdpage=1)

+## Feedback
+You can use the [AntennaPod Google Group](https://groups.google.com/forum/#!forum/antennapod) for discussions about the app.

+Bug reports and feature requests can be submitted [here](https://github.com/danieloeh/AntennaPod/issues/new) (please read the [instructions](https://github.com/danieloeh/AntennaPod/blob/master/CONTRIBUTING.md) on how to report a bug and how to submit a feature request first!).

 ## License

 AntennaPod is licensed under the MIT License.
 You can find the license text in the LICENSE file.